Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: General assumptions, notations and functional setting

 \subsection{Assumptions on functionals}

 We divide the assumptions on the different terms appearing in system ~\eqref{eq:main1}--\eqref{eq:main4} into two parts: analytical and numerical assumptions.
-Indeed we are not able to prove the existence of weak solutions in the general setting used in the numerical simulations.
+Indeed we are not able to prove the existence of weak solutions in the general setting used for the numerical simulations.
 For instance, the case of the usual logarithmic double-well potential in the Cahn-Hilliard equation is not treated but can be implemented in our numerical scheme.
 However, we can analyze our system with a polynomial approximation of the double well.
 We also consider non-degenerate mobilities to obtain estimates on the chemical potential $\mu$ directly.
 The case of degenerate mobility, see for instance~\cite{elliott_cahn-hilliard_1996}, seems unavailable as we do not have anymore the classical “entropy” estimates of the Cahn-Hilliard equation that provide bound on second-order derivatives of the mass fraction $c$.

-\textbf{Framework for numerical simulations} We assume that the viscosity $\nu(c)$ and permeability $\kappa(\rho,c)$ coefficients are smooth non-negative functions of the mass fraction $c$.
+\textbf{Framework for numerical simulations} We assume that the viscosity $\nu(c), \eta(c)$ and permeability $\kappa(\rho,c)$ coefficients are smooth non-negative functions.
 The mobility is a non-negative function of the order parameter (mass fraction) $c$.
 Hence, we assume that

 In agreement with the literature (see e.g \cite{Miranville-2019-compressible}), the homogeneous free energy $\psi_0(\rho,c)$ is assumed to be of the form

 with $ \psi_\text{mix}(\rho,c)= H(c)\log \rho + Q(c)$ and $Q(c)$ is a double-well (or single-well) potential.
 Then, using the constitutive relation for the pressure, we have